Title III Part B, Strengthening Historically Black Colleges and Universities Program

 This program provides financial assistance to Historically Black Colleges and Universities (HBCUs) to establish or strengthen their physical plants, financial management, academic resources, and endowment-building capacity.

 Through Title III federal funding, J.F.
-Drake State Technical College is afforded financial assistance to develop, enhance, and improve activities for strengthening academic programs, faculty and staff development, technology, student services and instructional facilities.
+Drake State Community and Technical College is afforded financial assistance to develop, enhance, and improve activities for strengthening academic programs, faculty and staff development, technology, student services and instructional facilities.
 The college receives these federal funds specifically to address two areas: Strengthening Historically Black Colleges and Universities (HBCU) and the Student Aid and Fiscal Responsibility Act (SAFRA).

 The Strengthening Historically Black Colleges and Universities (HBCU) Program provides a unique opportunity for J.F.
-Drake State Technical College to enhance its programs and to move into the mainstream of American Higher Education.
+Drake State Community and Technical College to enhance its programs and to move into the mainstream of American Higher Education.
 The funding is awarded annually on a non-competitive basis.
 The program has funded project activities designed to help meet various college strategic goals.
 The types of activities which qualify for funding under this section of the Title III code are facility purchases or improvements, support for faculty development, academic instruction in areas where Black Americans are underrepresented, special services which improve student outcomes and outreach programs designed to encourage students to pursue postsecondary education.

 The second Title III funding received by the college is the Student Aid and Fiscal Responsibility Act (SAFRA).
 Under this program, the college will be implementing a new Medical Assisting Program in the Health Sciences Division.
 This funding source also provides much needed monies to improve the facilities of Health Sciences Programs and to provide outreach for careers in the medical field.